Traditional Publishing vs. Self-Publishing Made Easy

 The Advantages of Traditional Publishing

-Traditional publishing involves submitting your manuscript to a publishing house, who will then decide whether to publish it or not.
+Traditional publishing involves submitting your manuscript to a publishing house, which will then decide whether to publish it or not.
 This process can be long and arduous, as publishers receive thousands of submissions every year.
 Also, only a select few make it through the process.
 However, traditional publishing offers several advantages, including:

 1. Editorial and marketing support: Traditional publishers will provide editorial and marketing support to help ensure your book is of high quality and reaches a wider audience.
 This often includes the use of a publicist.